 6. Not taking enough risk

 On the other side of the same coin, some investors stand like deer in headlights, unwilling to take even a measured amount of risk.
 Instead, they keep their savings in insured bank accounts, earning peanuts in return.

-Putting all your money in insured accounts will guarantee you never lose anything.
-But it will almost surely mean that the purchasing power of your savings won’t keep pace with inflation.
+Putting all of your money in insured accounts will guarantee that you never lose anything.
+But it will almost surely mean the purchasing power of your savings won’t keep pace with inflation.
 In other words, you’ll become poorer over time.